aimagelab/pacscore/README.md

 Please cite with the following BibTeX:
 ```
 @inproceedings{sarto2023positive,
-  title={{Positive-Augmented Contrastive Learning for Image and Video Captioning Evaluation}},
+  title={{Positive-Augmented Constrastive Learning for Image and Video Captioning Evaluation}},
   author={Sarto, Sara and Barraco, Manuele and Cornia, Marcella and Baraldi, Lorenzo and Cucchiara, Rita},
   booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
   year={2023}